TengMCing/PhD/Thesis/04-chap4.html.md

 #### Data Extraction

 For linear regression model in R, the model frame contains all the data required by a formula for evaluation.
 This is essential for bootstrapping and refitting the model when constructing a bootstrapped distribution of VSS.
 Typically, the model frame can be extracted from the regression model object using the `model.frame()` generic function, which is the default method used by `get_data()`.
-However, some regression models don't use a formula or are evaluated differently, potentially lacking a model frame.
+However, some regression models do not use a formula or are evaluated differently, potentially lacking a model frame.
 In such cases, users can either provide the data used to fit the regression model through the `data` argument when constructing the checker, or customize the method to better suit their needs.
 It's worth noting that this module is only necessary if bootstrapping is required, as the model frame is not used in other modules of the infrastructure.

 The `get_data()` method accepts a regression model object as input and returns a `data.frame` representing the model frame of the fitted regression model.
 If no input is supplied, the regression model stored in the checker will be used.